 Alistair Monument will lead WWF's Forest Practice.
 He is a qualified and accomplished forester and auditor with 25 years experience in over 40 countries, from multi-stakeholder engagement, forestry and certification to human rights, ethical finance and strategic programme development.

-Alistair has worked with the Forest Stewardship Council (FSC) since 2001, and was the founding Director of Accreditation Services International, FSC’s accreditation agency.
+Alistair worked with the Forest Stewardship Council (FSC) from 2001 to 2017, and was the founding Director of Accreditation Services International, FSC’s accreditation agency.
 Alistair also established the FSC Asia Pacific Regional Office in Hong Kong in 2011, and has led the strategic development of FSC across the region for the past six years.
 Alistair will be based in Hong Kong.

 Margaret Kuhlow, a respected leader in international finance and development with significant global experience, will lead WWF's Finance Practice, based in London as of 1 December 2016.
 Most recently Margaret was Vice President in the Office of Investment Policy at the Overseas Private Investment Corporation (OPIC) which is the U.S. Government's development finance institution.
 Previously she worked at the Millennium Challenge Corporation and within the International Affairs section of the United States Department of the Treasury.